zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 A numerical approximation of the Chapman function, in conjunction with the Equation 36, allows us to evaluate optical depth along an arbitrary ray segment.

-However, since the approximation of the Chapman function contains a branch (upper/lower hemisphere), using the full formulation may be unnecessarily expensive for many use cases.
+However, the approximation of the Chapman function contains a branch (upper/lower hemisphere), and using the full formulation may be unnecessarily expensive for many use cases.

 For example, an implementation of the [Precomputed Atmospheric Scattering](https://dl.acm.org/citation.cfm?id=2383467) paper requires an ability to evaluate optical depth along the ray, where the ray may hit either the spherical planet, or nothing at all.